-- i) In bargaining units with up to 12 members, no more than one (1) employee shall be on leave at any one time.
-In bargaining units with 13 or more members, no more than two (2) employees shall be on leave at any one time. - ii) The Union will give at least four (4) weeks' written notice where practicable. - iii) Replies to request for leaves of absence shall be given within two (2) calendar weeks of receipt of the request. - iv) Provided that such leave may be arranged without undue hardship to the normal operations of the Home. - v) Permission for such leave will not be unreasonably withheld.
+- i) Two (2) employees may be on leave at one time. - ii) The Union will give at least four (4) weeks' written notice where practicable. - iii) Replies to request for leaves of absence shall be given within two (2) calendar weeks of receipt of the request. - iv) Provided that such leave may be arranged without undue hardship to the normal operations of the Home. - v) Permission for such leave will not be unreasonably withheld.